OctopusDeploy/docs/docs/infrastructure/deployment-targets/aws/index.md

 When using the IAM role assigned to the Octopus EC2 instance, there is no need to create an AWS account in Octopus.

-## Manually Using AWS Account Details in a Step
+## Manually using AWS account details in a step

 A number of steps in Octopus use the AWS account directly.
 For example, in the CloudFormation steps, you define the AWS account variable that will be used to execute the template deployment, and the step will take care of passing along the access and secret keys defined in the account.